fastai/fastai-nbstripout/README.md

 # fastai-nbstripout

-A much faster version of nbstripout, and autotrust notebooks local git configuration
+A much faster version of nbstripout with a slightly different set of features, and autotrust notebooks local git configuration

 ## About

-This is a rewrite of [nbstripout](https://github.com/kynan/nbstripout), it's much faster because it doesn't load any of the very heavy `nbformat`, and operates on the json file directly.
+This is a rewrite of [nbstripout](https://github.com/kynan/nbstripout).
+It's much faster because it doesn't load any of the very heavy `nbformat`, and operates on the json file directly.

 It's used in all [fastai](https://github.com/fastai/) projects, and this repo was created to make it easy to re-use it in other projects, so all files are in one place.

+## Not identical to nbstripout's functionality

+This tool implements only a sub-set of nbstripout (most of it) and makes no attempt to either be identical or try to keep it in sync.
+It implements the parts we needed for fastai needs.

+This repository's purpose is not to maintain a different implementation of nbstripout, but to make it easy to integrate the existing functionality into other fastai projects, since it involves quite a few files.
+If you'd like to create and maintain a faster version of nbstripout with all the features it provides, please feel free to fork this implementation and build upon it.

 ## Structure